 Data retrieval methods and times have a profound impact on your business.
 Certain archives may consume a lot of time to give you access to data that you need while some archives may only be able to send you data collections instead of specific parts of databases.

 Proprietary software, on the other hand, is not offered free of cost most of the times.
 This blog puts light on some of the most popular open source software for digital archiving which a majority of service providers prefer for data and document archiving.

 Collection Space as the name itself suggests is a collections managing system preferred by many historical societies, museums and other similar collection-holding administrations.
 The software should be installed by an expert systems engineer so that it gets implemented perfectly.

 This is a web-based cataloging tool used for digital collections.
 It is of configuring nature and hence does not need any type of customer programming.

 DSpace helps in content sharing for digital storehouses.
 It also likes many other OSS demands you to seek the assistance of expert professionals for adequate implementation.

 Greenstone is a multi-lingual software with a document specifying how to use it.
 This data source can be very helpful but it is devoid of any information regarding the setting up of the server for accommodating Greenstone.

 Fedora serves as one of the best options for keeping, handling and retrieving digital data and documents.
 This, however, requires an exceptional level of programming skills for implementation.

 Besides the above mentioned, there is a lot other open source document archiving software used by professional companies offering digital archiving services.

 You can stay updated on the latest news and software by following our blog.
-Rather than confining ourselves as a digital archiving service provider, we try to share our humble views with all those who are keen to explore more in the related domain.
+Rather than confining ourselves as a digital archiving service provider that excels in digital conversion services as well, we try to share our humble views with all those who are keen to explore more in the related domain.